Victor749/e3-resurrection-survey-form/README.md

 # E3 Resurrection Survey Form

 This is a basic HTML/CSS project that contains a Survey Form to ask users what do they think about bringing E3 (Electronic Entertainment Expo) back from the dead.
+[Click here to visit the survey form](https://victor749.github.io/e3-resurrection-survey-form/).

 ## Images Attributions